You have turned-in this assignment. You can review the lesson and see your previous answers.

 It would help to improve democracy in the UK 'cause a focus can be put on improving engagement in those already able to vote.

-So again, that gives you a different side to the argument.
+So, again, that gives you a different side to the argument.

-What did you come up with?
-Did you agree with Aisha or did you agree with Sam?
 Did you have similar ideas or have you come up with some completely different reasons as to how democracy could be improved in the UK?
-Now that brings us to the end.

 So we're just gonna do a quick summary.

-So got here the title.
+So we've got here the title.

-So we were looking at how can we improve democracy in the UK?
-Now remembering the UK uses representative democracy and electorates vote for their MP to represent them.
+Now, remembering the UK uses representative democracy and electorates vote for their MP to represent them.

 Electorates can contact their local MP with any issues.